TidalCycles

 TidalCycles (or Tidal for short) is a free/open source software project, and in particular a live coding environment for exploring pattern.
 It's used by a large community of people from around the world.

-As the Tidal community grows, this opencollective fund will accept donations towards development and documentation initiatives for the project, and potentially artist development opportunities.
+As the Tidal and Strudel communities grow, this opencollective fund will accept donations towards development and documentation initiatives, travel costs and potentially artist development opportunities.
 The overall aims will be:

 * To develop free/open source software that reimagines computer programming as a live interface for musicians and other artists to creatively explore patterns.